ejmastnak/ejmastnak.com/content/tutorials/vim-latex/luasnip/index.md

 nnoremap <leader>L <Cmd>lua require("luasnip.loaders.from_lua").load({paths = "~/.config/nvim/LuaSnip/"})<CR>
 ```

-Of course, if needed, you should update `~/.config/nvim/LuaSnip/` to your own snippet directory, covered [at the start of this article](#loading-snippets-and-directory-structure).
+Of course, if needed, you should update `~/.config/nvim/LuaSnip/` to your own snippet directory, covered [at the start of this article](#loading).

 In case they look unfamiliar, the above code snippets are Vim *key mappings*, a standard Vim configuration tool described in much more detail in the series's final article, [7.
-A Vimscript Primer for Filetype-Specific Workflows]({% link tutorials/vim-latex/vimscript.md %}).
+A Vim Configuration Primer for Filetype-Specific Workflows]({{< relref "/tutorials/vim-latex/vimscript" >}}).

 {% include vim-latex-navbar.html %}

-{{< vim-latex/vim-latex-license >}}
+{{< vim-latex/license >}}